takeshioto/RLH-ACCU-rota-google-sync/README.md

 8. You have read syncRota.py, applied your own changes, including entering your loginID and password

 Working with the above assumptions as of 23/10/2020

+Note: this is a vastly overengineered solution to the problem and liable to break with any format changes to the google calendar website.
+Made to learn how to web scrape with Selenium.
+If you actually want to import to your calendar, use the CSV rota creation project